Adult Learners (Nontraditional Students)

 - Quiet individual study carrels

-The Student Retention Initiatives (SRI) Peer Mentoring program offers graduate students the opportunity to work closely with graduate Peer Mentors who share similar backgrounds and goals.
-SRI Peer Mentors help Mentees navigate campus, connect to campus resources, address concerns and questions, and have fun on a weekly basis during the fall and spring semesters.
+The Academic Affairs Retention Office (AARO) Peer Mentoring program offers all students the opportunity to work closely with Peer Mentors who share similar backgrounds and goals.
+AARO Peer Mentors help Mentees navigate campus, connect to campus resources, address concerns and questions, and have fun every week during the fall and spring semesters.
 Students can learn more about the program and request a peer mentor at https://ualr.edu/studentsuccess/peer-mentor-program.

 Public Safety provides parking and traffic control, individual assistance, crowd control at campus events, crime control, and crime prevention information.
 Brochures listing traffic, parking, bicycle, pet, and other regulations are available in the public safety office, and these regulations are detailed in the UA Little Rock Student Handbook.
 University police officers are there to help, but students are responsible for knowing and obeying University regulations.